Email FacebookTwitterMenu burgerClose thin

 1. Stocks

 Stocks, also known as shares or equities, might be the most well-known and simple type of investment.
 When you buy stock, you’re buying an ownership stake in a publicly traded company.
-This includes the biggest companies in the U.S., such as Exxon, Apple, and Microsoft.
+Many of the biggest companies in the U.S. are publicly traded, meaning you can buy stock in them.
+Some examples include Exxon, Apple and Microsoft.

 How you can make money: When you buy a stock, you’re hoping that the price will go up so you can then sell it for a profit.
 The risk, of course, is losing money if the stock price goes down.